h4sci/h4sci.github.io/src/content/blog/guest-lecture/index.md

 Here is a visual example of how you might encounter an API wrapper.
 Notice how the functionality stays the same, we can perform the same tasks, but we see and interact with less complexity.
 This is something we call information hiding.

-There are many API rappers in R that you can use for your future analyses, to name a few:
+There are many API wrappers in R that you can use for your future analyses, to name a few:

 -   the